© Copyright by Neurobit Systems 2010-2018

 Visual signalization is not influenced.
 (The option is insignificant in devices without sound transducer.)

-Device services button - opens the application of device service functions, for example firmware upgrade.
+Device services button - opens the application of device service functions, especially firmware upgrade.

 Channel enable - enables or disables the measurement channel.

 You can enter here your short description of used transducer (e.g. "AgAgCl electrode"), which will be stored in the recording file.
 (This description is optional.
-For EDF files it is limited to 80 characters.)
+It is limited to 80 characters.)

 The profile enables to set in one step the default parameters for some basic types of physiological signals (fields of those parameters are locked then).